 Permits and Applications

-A building permit is required for all residential, commercial or industrial structures including new works, alterations, additions, swimming pools, spas (below and above ground), safety barriers (fencing) for pools and spas, patios, sheds and more.
+A building permit is required for all residential, commercial or industrial structures including new works, alterations, additions, swimming pools, spas (below and above ground), patios, sheds and more.
+The Building Act 2011 does provide an exemption for certain works from requiring a building permit, however we recommend you contact the City’ Building Services team to confirm prior to commencement of any construction.

-For further information, or to provide feedback, please email the City's Building Team
+For more information or feedback, email the City's Building ServicesTeam.

 Application form